zadid6pretam/iStructTab/README.md

   organization={Springer}
 }
 ```
-- If you are interested in sequential ordering for tabular data, deep sequential backbones, and early feature-ordering-based tabular modeling, please also refer to the TabSeq repository and paper.
+- If you are interested in sequential feature ordering for tabular data, deep sequential backbones, and early feature ordering-based tabular modeling, please also refer to the TabSeq repository and paper.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------